heyqule/enemy_race_manager/README.md

   * e.g if your physical-damage bonus is leveled up to 15, the level 9 enemy base will level up to 10 and existing level 9 base are replaced with the leveled 10 version.
 - it uses default autoplace spawner algo.
 - it adds new race as new enemy force.
 Each race has its own force statistics
+- Artillery-Shell damage bonus now is part of infinite stronger-explosive upgrade.
+  * Added this due to structure resistance and health increase

 ### Console Commands